Touch the palm of your hand with their nose from an inch away

 Congratulations!
 You now have an easy way to move your dog without physically moving them.

-Touch is a useful cue for getting your dog to move where you need them to move without physically moving them.
-It is good for your dog to be used to being physically moved.
-Most of the time, though, it is better for them to do it themselves.
-When we get into the habit of physically moving our dog around, either by picking them up or pushing/pulling, the dog does not learn to pay attention and move themselves when you ask them to.
-We do all the work for them.
-Being moved by someone else requires no thought, no effort.
+Touch is useful for getting your dog to move without physically moving them.
+When we always physically move our dogs, either by picking them up or pushing/pulling, they don't learn to pay attention and do things for themselves when you ask them to.
+It requires no thought or effort from your dog for you to move them.
 Your dog can be totally oblivious to you while you move them around.
 We see this a lot with dogs who are "put" into a Sit position by pressing on their hips.
 The dog is focused on anything BUT their handler and not following a cue to Sit.
 The handler is doing all the work.

 It is also good for building confidence in insecure dogs.
 If a dog does something themselves, they feel better about it than if it is forced on them.
 Some dogs are nervous about the scales at the vet clinic.
 If they step onto it on their own power, they will be much less nervous about it than if they are picked up and sat on it or pushed/pulled onto it.

 Touch can also be used in place of "Come".
-It's an exercise many dogs really enjoy doing.
+It's an exercise many dogs really enjoy.
 If they are enthusiastic about Touch but not Come, then it can be used to get your dog back should they get loose.
-I like to use it to get my dog to me in close quarters instead of Come, and save my Come cue for when they can get a good running start.
+I like to use Touch to get my dog to me in close quarters instead of Come, and save my Come cue for when they can get a good running start.